ministryofjustice/mongodb-formula/README.rst

 Formula to set up and configure the mongodb server based around the packages available from the MongoDB Official Repo.

-Also Handles a basic installation of the packaged mongo, in case we are migrating from that.
+Also handles a basic installation of the packaged mongo, in case we are migrating from that.

 **Please note that:**